|UPDATE: This factsheet was updated on 13 March 2020.|

-Their salaries are the same as the deputy president’s, an indication of how senior they are.
-They also earn more than cabinet ministers, who get R2,309,262 a year, or R192,439 a month.
+Their salaries are the same as the deputy president’s, an indication of their seniority.
+They also earn more than cabinet ministers, who get R2,401,633 a year.

-House chairman.
-The house chairman comes next on the pay scale.
-This is currently Cedrick Frolick, who earns R1,765,935 a year.
+House chair.
+The house chairperson is next on the pay scale, earning R1,882,488 a year.

 Senior MPs.
-After him comes a group of senior MPs – the chief whip of the majority party, the chief whip of the NCOP, and the parliamentary council president and deputy president – who earn R1,494,192 a year.
-The leader of the opposition, currently Mmusi Maimane of the Democratic Alliance, is also among this group.
-Their monthly average works out at R124,516.
+After the house chair comes a group of senior MPs – the chief whip of the majority party, the chief whip of the NCOP, and the parliamentary council president and deputy president – who earn R1,600,467 a year.
+The leader of the opposition is also in this group.

 What benefits do MPs receive?